LucasGabrielfl0/LucasGabrielfl0/README.md

 -  My main field is Control Theory, so i usually drop some study material alongside any control related repository
 -  Currently Working on Embedded software for electric vehicles

+Also, most of my simulink files were made with MATLAB 2023b